learnk8s/learnk8s.io/src/advancedKubectl/content.md

 done
 ~~~

-After reloading your shell, all the 800 kubectl aliases should now provide completion support!
+Just add this snippet to your `~/.bashrc` file, reload your shell, and now you should be able to use completion for all the 800 kubectl aliases!

 <!--
 - https://github.com/ahmetb/kubectl-aliases